In the guide

 There are a number of guides that cover these business practices and the types of goods sold, and business owners should familiarise themselves with them.

-Food in refill shops is sold in a manner known as non-prepacked.
+Food in refill shops is most commonly sold in a manner known as non-prepacked.
 Non-prepacked food has fewer labelling requirements than prepacked food but businesses must still provide consumers with certain information.
 See 'Labelling of non-prepacked foods' for more information.

 You must ensure that the containers you sell your food products from, as well as any smaller containers that you sell to consumers who don't have their own, are suitable for food use.
 More information can be found in 'Food contact materials'.
 However, you are not responsible for ensuring that the containers consumers provide themselves are suitable.Back to top